-Guide to this Document
+2.1 Guide to this Document

-- This chapter, Chapter 1, "Introduction and Roadmap," describes the scope and organization of this guide. - Chapter 2, "Understanding WebLogic JNDI," provides an overview of the Java Naming and Directory Interface (JNDI) implementation in WebLogic Server. - Chapter 3, "WebLogic JNDI," describes programming with WebLogic JNDI.
+- Section 2, "Introduction and Roadmap," describes the scope and organization of this guide. - Section 3, "Understanding WebLogic JNDI," provides an overview of the Java Naming and Directory Interface (JNDI) implementation in WebLogic Server. - Section 4, "WebLogic JNDI," describes programming with WebLogic JNDI.

-Related Documentation
+2.2 Related Documentation